River Survey - Surveying a River & Sounding

 AB = Base line C, D, E, F, --------- are trigonometric stations

-The measurements of depths below the water surface are called Sounding.
+The measurements of depths below the water surface is called Sounding.

 2. Objective of sounding: